josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 I'm getting a bit expansive here - these don't all cause me equal pain (thank god) and some of these failures might be a bit tongue in cheek.
 Levity helps when things hurt.

-### A long list of ways I've failed, mistakes I've made
+# A long list of ways I've failed

 _again, it's cathartic to get things on paper.
 I might well be overly self-centered (see below) but I've historically been comfortable 'baring my soul'.
-And we've read (with complete boredom, mild disinterest, and rapt attention) other people's stories of their own failures.
+And we've all read (with something like either complete boredom, mild disinterest, and rapt attention) other people's stories of their own failures._

-1. I've tried to help many people, in a variety of ways.
-Folks going through Turing, or otherwise entering the software development industry.
-I have absolutely felt like I've made errors, or failed to provide some bit of help that really could have made a difference, and to the degree the person experiences less-good outcomes, I feel responsible.
-I've definately been successful in helping folks, and many people would have no idea that anything has gone wrong for anyone.
-1. my marriage.
+##  my marriage

 Feels like I really, really failed people I wanted to do nothing but love really well.
+(Kristi, and Kristi's family).
+We're rapidly heading towards divorce, and the last two years have been complete relationship hell.

-And either I don't understand why, or I couldn't prevent it, or I'm an inhumane clueless monster/narcicist doomed to re-make all the same mistakes my dad made, no matter how badly I want to not do that.
+And either I don't understand why, or I couldn't prevent it, or I'm an inhumane clueless monster/narcissist doomed to re-make all the same mistakes my dad made, no matter how badly I want to not do that.

-1. my family.
-No matter how things go, we'll always be in each other's life, and to the degree that I cause them pain, in justified and unjustified ways, I certainly feel some burden for that.
+It's been burning to the ground catastrophically.

+Where once there was perceived friendship, there's resentment and enmity.

+Kristi has hardly spoken a gentle word to me in two years, and is actively pushing me out of our home and marriage.

+She has spoken to me with anger nearly daily, or has withheld words and kindness.

+I've begged her for gentleness, and in the past I used to beg her to affirm anything of value or worth in me, our lives, our marriage, the hopes and dreams we once had.

+She's been persistently unwilling or unable to do this, and it's devastated me.
+I've been at times suicidal and despondent, deep in a pit of despair, for how she's treated me.
+Things are _so_ bad.
+High-conflict, we don't even talk anymore.
+We've spent days, weeks, and months with hardly any interaction, though she's always been happy to pretend that things are find to others, even trusted friends that have known about our difficulties.

+I obviously played a role in the failure of my marriage.
+I've been unable to save it, despite strenuous efforts.
+I now regret how long I clung to the hope that things could get better, instead of ending it in a more gentle way long ago.
+The longer things go on like this, the worse things get.

-## 648 Iowa St
+## 648 Iowa St (the house across the street)

 My god.
 Lets talk about this.
 I ended up "buying" a family out of getting evicted, because they didn't have any options for where to go.
 I committed to making the rent gap that was filled by some departing tenants (as the tenants left, the problems leading to the landlord wanting to get rid of the property were going away).